akirak/desktop-admin/README.md

 user-admin
 ==================

-This repository contains Ansible playbooks and configurations used to provision my desktop machines.
+This repository contains Ansible playbooks and configurations used to provision my desktop and laptop machines.

-Note that this repository probably doesn't work on machines of other people.
-It is published for backup and reference.
+Caution: This repository probably doesn't work on machines of other people.
+It is published for backup and referencing purposes.

 Installation
 ---------------

-This repository should be cloned to your `~/admin`:
+Clone this repository to `~/admin`:

 ```sh
 git clone git@github.com:akirak/user-admin.git ~/admin